 Candidates’ work is assessed and standardised by centre staff and then externally moderated by an OCR visiting moderator.
 Assessment and moderation can take place at any time.

-If centres are working together in a consortium, i.e. in cases where all candidates from different centres have been taught and are assessed together, but where they are entered through the centre at which they are on roll, you must submit the JCQ Centre Consortium Arrangements form when you make your first qualification entries.
-Please send the form to the address on the form or email it to email@example.com
+If centres are working together in a consortium, i.e. in cases where all candidates from different centres have been taught and are assessed together, but where they are entered through the centre at which they are on roll, you must complete the centre consortium arrangements form within the JCQ Centre Admin Portal (CAP).
+To access the form, log in to Interchange, hover over 'Access arrangements' and then click on 'Access arrangements' again in the left-hand menu.

 Approved centres are entitled to two free visits per subject area/sector per academic year.
 If required, you can request additional moderation visits by contacting the Allocation team email@example.com.
 These are charged at the standard visit fee (see the fees list).